Hidden Cells of Newgate Prison – London, England - Atlas Obscura

 Today the site of the once-fearsome prison is home to the Old Bailey, London’s principal Central Criminal Court, with nothing to remind passersby of the infamous old prison other than a simple plaque on the Court wall.
 Located nearby, on a residential cul-de-sac Amen Court, are the remains of the Eastern Wall.
 Across the street, hidden in the depths of an old Victorian gin palace lie what’s rumored to be the last remnants of the old jail cells.

 Newgate’s construction was ordered as far back as 1188 by King Henry II.
 Over the centuries it held every kind of criminal, from thieves to highwaymen, to cutthroats and murderers.
-In 1783, Newgate grew in notoriety when London’s gallows were moved from the Tyburn Tree in the west of the city to the prison.
+In 1783, Newgate grew in notoriety when London’s gallows were moved from the Tyburn Tree, in the west of the city to the prison.
 Until May 26, 1868, it was possible for the public to watch the executions, with the best views sold for a premium.
 Over the centuries, the prison underwent numerous structural changes from its original cellblock within the old medieval City walls, but by the 1770s, it was said to resemble a “massive monolith of windowless brick.”

 Among the common criminals of London, many notable ne’er-do-wells spent time here at His or Her Majesty’s Pleasure.
 William Penn, founder of Pennsylvania was detained in contempt of court for allegedly refusing to remove his hat during a trial for being a Quaker, while Daniel Defoe was imprisoned for writing anti-church pamphlets in 1702.
 Giacomo Casanova was withheld for accused bigamy, and notorious pirate Captain Kidd was sent to the gallows from here.
+Other noteworthy inmates include the Scottish outlaw turned folk hero Rob Roy, and English poet and playwright Ben Johnson.

 Across the street from such salubrious confines is the elegant Viaduct Tavern.
 Originally built as a drinking den for the labourers working on the nearby viaduct bridge, it was transformed into one of London’s finest gin palaces in 1869.
 Glittering vast mirrored murals depicting the statues of Commerce, Agriculture, Science and Fine Arts were carved onto the Holborn Viaduct.
 Still today, drinking patrons can see at the back of the bar, an elaborately carved booth, where the landlady would sell gin tokens to customers.